Chicken Gravy and Meatballs with Multigrain Spaghetti

 To serve family style, spoon gravy on large serving platter.
 Top with cooked spaghetti dotted with chicken meatballs.
 Cover with gravy.
 Sprinkle with grated cheese and chopped parsley.
 Serve with extra gravy on the side, crusty Italian whole-wheat bread, and a salad with Italian dressing.

-Recipe courtesy Cecelia Ward, Troy, NY
+Recipe courtesy of Cecelia Ward, Troy, NY